 However, it wasn't until the 1930s that today's style of decorative ceramic containers in their variety of novel shapes and sizes began to arrive on the scene.
 And the rest, as they say, is history.

 Some of America's early cookie jar makers included the Brush Pottery Company, the first to use ceramics; McCoy, producing some of the most collectable jars; American Bisque, known for its cartoon character designs; and Shawnee Pottery, famous for its Mother Goose series.

 Many of the most sought after vintage containers are still being used by families to store their homemade cookies, but many others are purchased as prized collectables only for display.

 Fancy cookie containers have their practical purpose.
 Storing your homemade cookies in a jar with a tight seal helps to keep them fresh longer by retaining their moistness, or if gingersnaps, or biscotti, their desired crispness.

-In local gift shops and especially online, you'll find a large selection of collectable old fashioned Cookie Jars at affordable prices.
+In local gift shops and especially online at Amazon, you'll find a large selection of collectable old fashioned Cookie Jars at affordable prices.
 There's everything from nostalgic, vintage styles to jars inspired by movie and current cultural trends.